minhmc2007/Make-you-own-super-wallpaper/README.md

 - APKTool (version 2.7.0 dirty or 2.10.0 dirty is recommend)
 - Android devices
 - Basic linux / windows command-line knowledge
+-KTX Tool (option 2 only)
+-Java to sign apk
 ## Troubleshooting

 If you encounter issues:

 1. Verify all required tools are properly installed
-2. Double-check file permissions
-3. Ensure original filenames are preserved
+2. Ensure original filenames are preserved
-4. Validate texture file formats (for Option 2)
+3. Validate texture file formats (for Option 2)
+4. If the app fail to compile you can use my [Android Reverse Engineer Framework](https://github.com/Android-Reverse-Engineer-Framework) for patch the decompiled files
+5. Use aapt2 only

 ## License